ashwinangle30/RedisCache/README.md

 # RedisCache
-An im-memory data strcuture store that can be used as a database and a cache.
+An in-memory data strcuture store that can be used as a database and a cache.

 ## Usage